nrwl/nx/docs/angular/api-nest/schematics/class.md

 Type: `string`

-A directory where the resulting files are placed
+Directory where the generated files are placed

 ### flat